-8 Initially, the CP core has 40 million transistors, and the HP core has 50 million transistors, in 2007.
+8 Initially, the CP core was reset to 40 million transistors, and the HP core to 50 million transistors, in 2007.
 The difference allows for more aggressive microarchitectural enhancements (trace caching, various prediction mechanisms, etc.) and introduction of auxiliary engines (encryption, graphics/media, etc.).

 9 The doubling of logic and memory content with each technology generation, rather than with each 18- or 24-month time interval, is due to essentially constant layout densities for logic and SRAM, as well as conformance with other parts of the ITRS.
-While the ITRS remains planar CMOS-centric, evolution to UTB FD SOI and then double-gate FETs are now projected to begin ca. the 32nm node.
+While the ITRS remains planar CMOS-centric, evolution to UTB FD SOI and multi-gate FETs is under way.
 Adoption of such novel device architectures would allow improvements of layout densities beyond what is afforded by scaling alone.